Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Introduction

-Recently, some studies investigated the performance of downlink RSMA systems by considering the effect of user locations.
-Specifically, Demarchou \textit{et al.} derived closed-form expressions for the receiver's coverage probability and average sum rate for two-user single input single output (SISO) \cite{2020_Demarchou_ICC_Spatial randomness} and MISO \cite{2021_Demarchou_ISWCS_MISO} downlink RSMA systems.
-They showed that RSMA brings significant performance gains compared to NOMA.
-In \cite{2022_Demarchou_TCOM_RS_Caching}, Demarchou \textit{et al.} propsed a flexible caching-aided RS technique, in which RS is integrated with the caching policies.
-They considered a single-cell downlink network consisting of several center and edge receivers, and evaluated the achievable rate of each receiver by taking into account the spatial randomness.
+{Recently, some studies investigated the performance of RSMA transmissions by considering the effect of spatial user locations.
+Specifically, Demarchou \textit{et al.} derived closed-form expressions for the receiver's coverage probability and average sum rate for two-user single input single output (SISO) \cite{2020_Demarchou_ICC_Spatial_randomness} and MISO \cite{2021_Demarchou_ISWCS_MISO} downlink RSMA systems.
+Recently, Demarchou \textit{et al.} \cite{2022_Demarchou_TCOM_RS_Caching} and Chen \textit{et al.} \cite{2023_Chen_JSAC_RSMA-MEC} respectively integrated RSMA with wireless edge caching and mobile edge computing by considering spatial user locations.
+All these work showed that RSMA can bring significant performance gains compared to NOMA, but the users are divided into cell center and edge parts which did not fully applied the potential of opportunistic scheduling.
+The comparison of our work with the pertinent literature on uplink RSMA is shown in Table \ref{literature_comparison}.}